Suprcheese/Orbital-Ion-Cannon/Readme.txt

 My thanks to these talented modders for their great mods.

-Thanks to the #factorio IRC denizens for advice & bugtesting.
+Thanks to the forum and #factorio IRC denizens for advice & bugtesting.

 See also the associated forum thread to give feedback, view screenshots, etc.: